 Record your payments - Keeping a spending diary can help you to see where your money’s going.
 This can help you to realise how much you’re spending on certain things and where you can reduce some of your outgoings.

 Help to Save - Help to Save is a new government saving scheme to support working people on tax credits and Universal Credit to build their savings.
 It aims to support people to become regular savers, helping people plan for their futures through 50% tax-free bonuses.
 You can save between £1 and £50 every month.
-You can find out more about the scheme and if you’re eligible here.
+You can find out more information and if you're eligible for the scheme on the government website.

 Check your entitlement - Make sure you’re claiming all the benefits that you’re entitled to – use our free online benefits calculator.
-You can also check if your children are entitled to free school meals.
+You can also check if your children are entitled to free school meals on the government website.
 If you’re unsure about what benefits you can claim, get in touch and we’ll be able to help you to check.

 Switch your energy provider - Not all suppliers offer the same pricing packages or charge the same amount for what you use.
 You can switch energy provider quickly and easily online, potentially saving you hundreds over the course of a year.